BrainRotGame/BrainRot/docs/audit_changes.md

 Name: Leo Tian
 Partner’s Name: Raio Chea
 Date/Place of audit: 340 Lecture - Dec 2nd
 Devices and settings used: Simulator with Screen Reader.

 Strengths
 The overall consistency of the app was on point.
 Everything was clean and straightforward to navigate, and each element had good colors that made them pop.
 Weaknesses
 Some of the buttons or text relative to the whole screen were a little small.
 Increasing the size of all the UI elements would go a long way in improving the app experience.

+Peer Audit
+Name: Nazanin Hassanzadeh
+Partner's name: Wintana Negash
+Date/Place of audit: CSE2 - Dec 5th
+Device and settings used: Windows with Android

+Strengths:
+Functionality of the sensor view.
+The ability to draw and have the hint options available.
+It seemed very easy to use and had a very nice color scheme that allowed for better readability.
+Weaknesses:
+Creating an option to create a more wide range of times for the timer for certain categories.